Liveaboard Diving in Grace Bay

 Adding this area to your liveaboard itinerary will ensure that you get to experience as many different dive sites as your length of trip allows.
 Turks and Caicos has so many diverse dive sites; it would be next to impossible to get the same experience on land as you will from a liveaboard dive tour.

 GRACE BAY UNDERWATER

 A myriad of marine life can be spotted in and around Grace Bay.
 Massive groupers, schools of barracuda, and turtles are among the memorable species seen swimming the seas.
 Occasionally manta rays can be found cruising the waters.
 What is particularly monumental about this area is that due to the warm and shallow waters, it is a gathering ground for pregnant reef sharks during the summer months due to the warm and shallow waters.
 Shark enthusiasts will be in utter awe watching these mothers-to-be gracefully glide through the tropical waters.

 DIVE SITES OF GRACE BAY

 GRACELAND - Graceland begins at a sand chute and continues through a spectacular swim-through that opens up right onto the wall.
 There is a slight current here, so a nice hover with limited fin movement makes this a relaxing yet exciting ride!
 Loads of grottos and indentations are scattered along the wall.
 This is a great location for the macro explorer or for the diver who just wants to sit back and relax, watching the jacks, spadefish, and reef sharks swim by.

 GROUPER HOLE - This location used to be the site of grouper feedings, prior to the development of the marine park.
-There is still good opportunity to catch a glimpse of these gentle giants in a cave where they like to hang out at this dive site.
-This dive site also boasts a substantial sized coral head in the middle of a sand chute.
+There is still a good opportunity to catch a glimpse of these gentle giants in a cave where they like to hang out at this dive site.
+This dive site also boasts a substantially sized coral head in the middle of a sand chute.